zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Changed handling of boolean value field in item tree
   * Added tab to configure upcoming websocket module
   * Update to system properties page
+  * Translations for new startup status; adjusted display size of log files to prevent scrolling of browser window.
+  * Better handling for exception while testing for blog articles